Coming to the end of your studies

 If you are intending to stay in the UK rather than returning home be sure to visit working in the UK after you have completed your studies for more information.

 You may also want to consider taking advantage of our Careers Service.
-You could register with the Graduate Employment Advice Centre (GEAC).
-Staff there can give you advice and information on all aspects of your career including:
+You could also register with the Graduate Employment Advice Centre (GEAC).
+See the Careers Service web pages for International Students to find out advice and information they can offer you.

 Before you leave the UK to return home you may want to consider the following in relation to finance: